Table of content

 Every winning poker strategy follows the same shape: tight ranges from early seats, wider ranges from late seats.
 A hand like K-J offsuit is a clear fold from UTG in most games, a close call from the Hijack, and a comfortable open from the Button.

-This isn’t a style preference.
-It’s math.
-From UTG at a 9-max table, eight players can still wake up with a bigger hand.
-From the Button, only two can, and they’ll play their blinds tighter than they’d play any other seat.
-The same K-J faces different expected opponents depending on where you’re sitting.
+This isn’t a style preference, it’s math.
+From UTG at a 9-max table eight players can still wake up with a bigger hand, while from the Button only two can and they’ll play their blinds tighter than any other seat.
+The same K-J faces completely different expected opponents depending on where you’re sitting.

 Side-by-side 13x13 starting hand grids showing UTG opens 12% of hands versus Button opening 40%, visualizing the 3.3x coverage gap between early and late position in poker